Do you wonder how snakes hunt?

 Venomous snakes can utilize the fatal properties of their venom to their advantage.

-It’s more efficacious for smaller prey animals, where constriction won’t be as effective due to their size.
+It’s more efficacious for smaller prey animals, where constriction is less effective due to their size.

 Depending on the venom’s properties, the animal will either immediately become immobilized or slowly find it taking effect.

-Neurotoxic venom is a kind of venom which will paralyze the animal, resulting in paralysis of the respiratory muscles, which leads to a quick death.
+Neurotoxic venom is a kind of venom that paralyzes the animal, resulting in paralysis of the respiratory muscles, which leads to a quick death.

 On the other hand, hemotoxic venom works more slowly by affecting the animal’s blood and causing it to bleed internally or seize up.